imqueue/imqueue.com/get-started.md

 ## Before We Start

 Make sure you have all required software pre-installed in your system.
-Here are what we need:
+Here is what we need:

  - [NodeJS](https://nodejs.org/en/).
 We recommend to install it via